symfony/symfony-docs/guides/security/acl.rst

             $securityIdentity = new UserSecurityIdentity($user);

             // grant owner access
-            $acl->insertObjectAce(0, MaskBuilder::MASK_OWNER, $securityIdentity, true);
+            $acl->insertObjectAce($securityIdentity, MaskBuilder::MASK_OWNER);
             $aclProvider->updateAcl($acl);
         }
     }

 There are a couple of important implementation decisions in this code snippet.
+For now, I only want to highlight two:

 First, you may have noticed that ``->createAcl()`` does not accept domain objects directly, but only implementations of the ``ObjectIdentityInterface``.
 This additional step of indirection allows you to work with ACLs even when you have no actual domain object instance at hand.
+This will be extremely helpful if you want to check permissions for a large number of objects without actually hydrating these objects.

 The other interesting part is the ``->insertObjectAce()`` call.
-The first argument indicates the position at which the ACE is inserted (0-based).
-If there is already an ACE at this position it will be shifted, not replaced.
-The second argument is a bitmask representing the permissions that you want to grant.
-You do not have to worry about the bitmasking, we have a builder which abstracts most of that away for you.
-But in short, this allows us to save many different permissions in one database row.
-The third argument represents the entity that you grant access two, and finally the forth argument tells the system whether the entry is granting, or denying access.
+In our example, we are granting the user who is currently logged in owner access to the comment.
+The ``MaskBuilder::MASK_OWNER`` is a pre-defined integer bitmask; don't worry the mask builder will abstract away most of the technical details, but using this technique we can store many different permissions in one database row which gives us a considerable boost in performance.

 2. Checking Access